LiorZ/hdac8_thesis/thesis.rst

 HDAC8 and CdLS syndrome
 ........................

 	CdLS (Cornelia de Lange syndrome) is a genetic disorder that causes a range of mental and cognitive disabilities.
 It is long known that this syndrome results from a malfunction in the cohesin acetylation cycle [2]_.
 In humans, cohesin is a multisubunit complex that is made up of SMC1A, SMC3, RAD21 and a STAG protein.
 These form a ring structure that is proposed to encircle sister chromatids to mediate sister chromatids cohesion [61]_ and also play key roles in gene regulation [62]_ .
 50-60% of all known cases of CdLS are caused by mutations in the cohesin loading protein - NIPBL [63]_.
 In addition, it is known for quite a while that CdLS is also caused by mutations in both SMC1A and SMC3 [64]_ .
 Mutations in RAD21 also cause a milder version of the syndrome [65]_.
 A recent study claims the loss of function of HDAC8 as one of the causes to the Cornelia de Lange syndrome [2]_ , and suggests that a failure to deacetylate SMC3 might be the cause.
-These observations has led us to hypothesize - First, could some of the SMC3 mutations inhibit the deacetylation of SMC3 , thus, causing CdLS?
+These observations have led us to hypothesize - First, could some of the SMC3 mutations inhibit the deacetylation of SMC3 , thus, causing CdLS?
 Second, could HDAC8 deacetylate SMC1A too and as a result - mutations that affect SMC1A ability to go through deacetylation cause CdLS?

 	We analyzed these 2 proteins for such sites in which acetylation, deacetylation by HDAC8 (as predicted by our protocol) and known CdLS causing mutations co-localize.
 Our assumption states that mutations that are located next to known acetylation sites and have much higher scores than their unmutated counterparts are prime suspects for being deacetylated by HDAC8, and a failure to go through deacetylation causes the disease.